MeghOffical/ipl_flask_api/README.md

 * Add player vs player comparisons
 * Add live match prediction using ML
-* Add frontend with charts using React.js or Streamlit
+* Add frontend with charts using  Streamlit
 * Add rate limiting and API keys for public use

 ---